 Showing respect and supporting one another are a big part of our success.
-Different viewpoints and approaches enrich our corporate culture.
-Our employees come from 14 countries, and our workforce is made up of 75% women and 25% men.
-25% of our management team is made up of women.
+Different viewpoints and approaches enrich our corporate culture with a long-lasting effect.
+Our employees come from 14 countries, and our workforce is 75% female and 25% male.
+25% of our management team are women.

 Employee loyalty is just as important as the diversity of our workforce.
-Currently, over 80% of our employees at the Austrian location have been with us for more than 10 years, and 50% have been with us for over 20 years.
-50% of the employees at our international locations, have also worked with Paul Green for more than 5 years.
+Currently, over 80% of our employees at our Austrian location have been with us for more than 10 years, and 50% have been with us for over 20 years.
+50% of our employees at our international locations have also worked with Paul Green for more than 5 years.
 This deep foundation of long-term experience is reflected in the quality and comfort of our shoes.

 A female company

-Sustainability requires comprehensive thinking.
+Sustainability requires holistic thinking.
 Because of this, we have designed our headquarters to be energy-efficient and resource-saving.
-A 500 kWp photovoltaic system on the flat, green roof of our headquarters in Austria allows us to produce around 400,000kWh of clean power.
-With an efficiency of 140%, we are able to meet all of the energy needs of the site with solar power.
+A 500 kWp photovoltaic system on the flat, green roof of our headquarters in Austria allows us to produce around 400,000 kWh of clean power.
+With an efficiency of 140%, we are able to meet all of the site’s energy needs with solar power.

-A 1000 m² wildflower meadow on the company grounds helps protect biodiversity, and provides a space for our employees to spend their breaks outdoors.
+A 1,000 m² wildflower meadow in the company grounds helps protect biodiversity and provides a space for our employees to spend their breaks outdoors.
 We are also working consistently to convert our company vehicle fleet to electric vehicles.